top of page

 • Famous Café: Visit the place where a royal romance began.

-• Play putting: Play a round at the 9 hole or 18 hole Himalayas putting green right beside the famous old course. (booking recomended in advance)
+• Play putting: Enjoy a round at the 9-hole or 18-hole Himalayas putting green right beside the famous Old Course.
+(Booking recommended in advance)

 Practical Tips for Your Day Trip